ahbarnett/perifmms/README.md

 ### Installation

 1. Download using `git`, `svn`, or as a zip (see green button above).
 1. Download and install http://www.cims.nyu.edu/cmcl/fmm2dlib/fmm2dlib.html, and make sure the matlab interfaces work.
+If you have R2016b you may have trouble with openmp  and mex; if so, poke in the fmmlib2d makefiles to build the single-thread mex executable.
-1. Make sure fmmlib2d/matlab is in your matlab path
+1. Make sure fmmlib2d/matlab is in your matlab path.
 1. Testing: in matlab run `cd lap2d; lap2d2p`.
-Should produce plot of a periodic potential due to some dipoles.
+Should report errors less than 1e-12 then produce plot of a periodic potential due to some dipoles.

-Usage: see driver code at bottom of `lap2d2p`
+Usage: see test/driver code at bottom of `lap2d2p`

 ### References

-Some of the ideas are based upon those in the following papers:
+The scheme is a distillation of ideas from the following sequence of papers (in reverse chronologocal order):

 A unified integral equation scheme for doubly-periodic Laplace and Stokes boundary value problems in two dimensions, A. H. Barnett, G. Marple, S. Veerapaneni, and L. Zhao, submitted, Comm.
 Pure Appl.
 Math., 29 pages (2016). https://arxiv.org/abs/1611.08038